kennethreitz-archive/terrapyn/README.md

-# Terrapyn: sling your infrastructure (with terraform) with Python
+# Terrapyn: orchestrate Terraform with Python

 Work in progress.
+Passion project.